kavgan/VM-SETUP/LoginSetup.md

-## 0. Enable RSA
+## 0. Enable Key Authentication on Server

-Check to ensure key authentication enabled.
+Check to ensure key authentication is enabled on server.

     sudo nano /etc/ssh/sshd_config